 - Is it possible to identify the countries that suffer the most from antibiotic resistance?

 - Which countries lack surveillance data?
-Is it only LMICs or are there wealthy nations as well?
+Are data scarce only for low- and middle-income countries, or high-income countries as well?

 - Which antibiotic-resistant bacteria are usually monitored?